A model for mosquito-borne epidemic outbreaks with information-dependent protective behaviour: Behaviour-induced dynamics in the low attack rate regime

 with $\dot S_H=0$.
-Observe that the obtained systems resemble the model studied in \cite{zhang2023renewal}, and successively extended in \cite{ando2025}, for an outbreak of a directly transmitted-infection under a low-attack rate assumption.
-In the following section, we will investigate the existence and stability of equilibria of \eqref{outbreak} to gain some insights on the transient dynamics of model \eqref{VBsystemAP} and \eqref{slowINFsystem}.
+Observe that the resulting systems resemble the model studied in~\cite{zhang2023renewal}, and subsequently extended in~\cite{ando2025}, for outbreaks of a directly transmitted infection under a low-attack-rate assumption.
+In the following section, we will investigate the existence and stability of the equilibria of \eqref{outbreak} to gain insights into the transient dynamics of models \eqref{VBsystemAP} and \eqref{slowINFsystem}.